 Hopefully you’re feeling like you can now dive into your insurance documentation knowing exactly what’s what.
 That’s important, because it’s vital that you read it through.

 If you’re with By Miles, rest assured that we try to make all our communications as straightforward as possible.
 If you do spot something that isn’t clear, please let us know.
-Our customer services team are always happy to explain things, or you can tweet us your questions.
+Our member support team are always happy to explain things, or you can tweet us your questions.